 Booster vaccination with the Janssen vaccine

 The Health Council of the Netherlands has issued an advisory opinion on using the Janssen vaccine for booster vaccinations.
-Giving the Janssen vaccine as a booster 3 to 6 months after initial vaccination with Janssen is safe and improves your body’s defences against coronavirus.
+Getting the Janssen vaccine as a booster 3 months or more after initial vaccination with Janssen is safe and improves your body’s defences against coronavirus.
 But the level of protection is not as high as with an mRNA booster dose.
-The Janssen vaccine can also cause a very rare side effect called TTS, which involves blood clots and very low blood platelets.
+The Janssen vaccine can also cause a very rare side effect called TTS, which involves blood clots and very low blood platelet levels.

 Difference between a third dose and a booster